LisandroGuerra/lauchbase/challenges/README.md

 </h1>

 <h3 align="center">
-  Desafios Módulo 1 - Introdução a Programação WEB
+  Challenges Module 1 - Introduction to WEB programing
 </h3>

-<blockquote align="center">“Faça seu melhor, mas sempre com prazo de entrega!”</blockquote>
+<blockquote align="center">“Do your best, but always in time to deliver!”</blockquote>

 <p align="center">